 - Provide flexibility in student access and response mode.
-For example, standard administration procedures define typical arrangements for the test administrator, student, and computer across different types of testlets.
+For example, standard administration procedures define typical arrangements for the test administrator, the student, and the computer for different types of testlets.
 However, the test administrator may need to adapt the physical arrangement based on a student's physical needs and use of special equipment.
 Another example of this flexibility is the substitution of materials as needed for the testlet. - Maintain consistency in the student's interaction with the concept being measured.
 All students do not have to interact with identical materials or respond using the same response mode, but all students do complete the same cognitive or linguistic task.
 Therefore, test administrators cannot rephrase questions or rearrange items.
 Simplified instructions, definitions, and flexible response modes are allowable practices for all students except when specifically excluded by the TIP.
 TIPs for testlets at the lower linkage levels provide information for material substitutions to help the test administrator maintain this consistency.
-For a computer-delivered testlet, most of what the student needs is displayed on the screen in the testlet.
+For a computer-delivered testlet, most of what the student needs is displayed on the screen in the testlet. - To determine whether a practice is allowed, go to Practices Allowed and Practices Not Allowed beginning on page 111 of this manual.
+Also, in the ACCESSIBILITY MANUAL, go to Supports: Allowed and Not Allowed.